BookOrder logo

 Best if you want one classic novel and a complete reading experience.

-Best if you want to see the immediate follow-up without committing further.
+Best if you want the immediate follow-up without committing further.

-If you keep going, the series changes in tone and scope.
+If you keep going past book four, the series continues to change in tone.
 Some readers love that.
 Others stop earlier.
-Both are valid choices.
+Both are valid.

 What about the expanded books?